Membership Terms and Conditions

 7.4 In addition to your rights as a consumer, if you pay for your membership by annual Direct Debit you may cancel your Membership during the course of your period of Membership.
-To cancel your contract in this way, you just need to let us know that you have decided to cancel.
-The easiest way to do this is by emailing [email protected]
+To cancel your contract in this way, you just need to let us know in writing that you have decided to cancel.
+The easiest way to do this is by emailing [email protected].

 When you notify us to cancel your Membership, your Membership will continue until the next due date for Direct Debit and we will not take any further Direct Debit payments.
 We will not refund to you any payments already made.

 Refunds are only made in accordance with Clause 7.2 (above).